-“There have been a number of occasions where people asked me to describe my photographic style.
-I told them that I try to avoid having one - that the “style” of any given image should not be dictated by my predisposition, but only by what’s in front of me and what I see in that moment.
-Each scene presents its own set of characteristics that suggest how I might approach it.
+“Whenever someone asks me to describe my photographic style, my answer is always the same - I try to avoid having one.
+I believe that the “style” of any given image should not be dictated by my predisposition, but only by what’s in front of me and what I see in that moment.
+Each scene presents its own set of characteristics and opportunities that suggest how I might approach it.
 The one thing I do consistently look for is ‘intrinsic atmosphere’ - an imbedded spirit, an emotion, a mood, feeling, or other impression that is unique to that situation and gives it a chance to become special.
 If anything describes my style, that would be it.

 Sometimes it’s obvious, and a simple click of the shutter captures it.